Succession to the former French throne (Bonapartist): List of Bonapartist claimants to the French throne

 This branch of claimants was established by Napoleon Joseph Charles Bonaparte, nicknamed Plon-Plon.
-He was the only legitimate male descendant of Jérôme Bonaparte from his second marriage to Princess Catherine of Württemberg.
+He was the only legitimate male descendant of Jérôme Bonaparte from his second marriage to Princess Catharina of Württemberg.
 He married Princess Clothilde of Savoy and died in 1891.
 His son, Victor, Prince Napoléon, the next claimant, wed Princess Clémentine of Belgium, and died in 1926.

 He was succeeded by his son, Louis Jérôme Bonaparte, husband of Alix de Foresta, daughter of Count Albéric de Foresta, who died in 1997.
 He was succeeded by his son, Charles Marie Jérôme Victor Napoléon Bonaparte.
 He married, civilly, Princess Béatrice of Bourbon-Two Sicilies, from whom he was divorced, being subsequently declared excluded as Napoleonic heir in his father's will for divorcing her and remarrying a commoner without paternal permission.
-His heir apparent (recognized by some as head of the House of Bonaparte since 1997) is his son, Jean-Christophe Napoléon.
+His heir apparent (recognised by some as head of the House of Bonaparte since 1997) is his son, Jean-Christophe Napoléon.

 There are no surviving descendants in the legitimate male line of any of Napoleon's brothers except Jérôme.
-This branch of the House of Bonaparte is recognized by Bonapartists as Napoleon I's dynastic heirs, being excluded from residence in France or service in its military by law, along with the heads of the House of Orléans, between 1883 and 1950.
+This branch of the House of Bonaparte is recognised by Bonapartists as Napoleon I's dynastic heirs, being excluded from residence in France or service in its military by law, along with the heads of the House of Orléans, between 1883 and 1950.

 The head and dynastic members of the family bear the title of Prince with the name Napoléon (Bonaparte) and the style of Imperial Highness.